 Name Changes on Student Records

 Dragstravaganza is an event created by Elon students to show allies how gender is exaggerated and how people can break out of the gender binary.
-This show is hosted by queer Elon alumni and includes student performers, drag competitions, and a Lip Sync For Your Life.
-Usually only once a year, this event now occurs in both the Fall & Spring, due to popular demand.
-In the Spring, it occurs in conjunction with Spring Pride Week and Admissions’ Phoenix Fusion Weekend for Admitted Students of Color & LGBTQIA Students.
+This show is hosted by queer Elon alumni and includes student performers and professional drag queens.
+This event is hosted every fall semester.
+Visit our Events page to learn more.

 Below is a list of speakers that have visited Elon University to interact with students, faculty, and staff to help educate around trans identities and trans inclusion.